KyleM73/AHHH/README.md

 15 | HHHH | If the current memory cell is nonzero, continue to the next command.
 Otherwise, skip one command, and then skip ahead to the next matching hhhh command (begin loop).
 16 | AHHH | Start program.

 As you can see, this language sucks.
 You won't enjoy it.
 I think it's pretty funny, which is an accomplishment given the number of brain cells I've killed trying to get this to work.
-Hopefully you enjoy it too.
+Hopefully you think it's at least passively amusing too.
 If not, idk, go scream about it or something.